Do you understand the charges on your electricity bill?

 Many of us simply look at our bill, compare it to the previous month, sigh about the costs and then just pay.
 But do you really know what you are being charged for?
 Are you being ripped off?
 What things should you consider before making the right choice of power company?

 Here are some helpful hints and considerations for comparing energy rates:

 Will you pay your bills on time?
-If so, you should choose a “pay on time discount'.
-If sometimes you run a little late with your payment, you should only seek suppliers that offer flat discounts.
+If so, you should choose a 'pay on time discount'.
+If sometimes you run a little late with your payment, you should only seek suppliers which offer flat discounts.

 This will show you what your rates will be if you can’t pay your electricity bill on time.